002:063

 • ٱلَّذِينَ — La-zee-na — Those who (= pl., m, 3rd person.
 All those persons)

 • اٰمَنُوۡۤ — Aa-ma-noo — They Believed (= v., past., pl., 3rd person.
-Believed in the Holy Qor-aan, became Moslems and entered in the Faith of Isslaam — See the explanation in our Commentary Islam – 101.
-Also, those who made peace, protected, rescued, saved or secured themselves from sin and against fear; those who accepted, admitted, affirmed, approved, concurred, confirmed, corroborated, embraced, evidenced, proved, testified or witnessed their entry in Islam.
-See the Note 002:026c)
+Believed in the Holy Qor-aan, became Moslems and entered in the Faith of Iss-laam.
+Also, those who made peace, protected, rescued, saved or secured themselves from sin and against fear; those who accepted, admitted, affirmed, approved, concurred, confirmed, corroborated, embraced, evidenced, proved, testified or vouched entering Islam.
+See Note 002:026c)

 • ٱلَّذِينَ — La-zee-na — Those who (= pl., m, 3rd person.
 All those persons)